As you get older it is thought your arteries naturally begin to harden and narrow, leading to atherosclerosis.

 If you have a first-degree relative (a parent, or a brother or sister) with atherosclerosis and CVD, you are twice as likely to develop similar problems compared with the population at large.

-Research that was carried out during 2009 suggested that air pollution, in particular traffic pollution, can cause a slight increase in levels of atherosclerosis.
+Recent research suggested that air pollution, in particular traffic pollution, can cause a slight increase in levels of atherosclerosis.

 Researchers found that people living within 50 metres of a major road had higher levels of atherosclerosis than would otherwise be expected.